 What is a Salt Water Pool?

 Hypochlorous acid is also produced when you add chlorine to a pool.
-The difference is that in a saltwater pool, hypochlorous acid is constantly recombining with the sodium in the water and turning back into salt.
+The difference is that in a saltwater pool, hypochlorous acid constantly recombines with the sodium in the water and turns back into salt.
 Salt does not evaporate, so there is no need to regularly add more salt or chlorine to the system.
-These systems typically do not experience chloramine buildup the same way traditional pools do.
+These systems typically do not experience chloramine buildup like traditional pools.

 Pros and Cons of Salt Water Systems

 Saltwater pools are usually softer on the skin and easier to maintain.
 However, they do have some downsides as well.